 The latest in a long line of Aussie hoaxes was perpetrated to great effect this week though its creator might yet pay a penalty of ten years and half a million bucks.
-Anti-coal activist Jonathan Moylan is in the wars for putting out a press release in the name of ANZ Bank on Tuesday.
+Anti-coal activist Jonathan Moylan is in trouble for putting out a press release in the name of ANZ Bank on Tuesday.
 The release said the bank was divesting its $1.2b loan to Whitehaven Coal for its Maules Creek Coal Project.
 It was an important announcement.
 In Whitehaven’s own words, Maules Creek is “one of only a few remaining tier 1 undeveloped coal assets in Australia.
 It is also one of the largest coal deposits in Australia with 362 Mt of recoverable reserves.”

 The Centre for Climate and Energy Solutions acknowledges fixing the coal issue will be difficult.
-Coal is cheap, is important for energy needs in developing countries, and has good lobby groups in countries like the US, which is the “Saudi Arabia of coal.”
+Coal is cheap, important for energy needs in developing countries, and has good lobby groups in countries like the US, which is the “Saudi Arabia of coal.”
 Coal-fired generators could still play a role if carbon capture and storage (CCS) technology ever takes off, possibly 10-15 years away.
 There would also be a need for a carbon market, priced at around $30 a ton of CO2 and a way of retrofitting CCS into existing technology.
 An ANZ that truly considered its customers interests, would ensure such boxes were being ticked.
 But it has no plans to do so and there is no scrutiny of whether such interests are considered.

-Instead AAP swallowed the news whole and provided it directly to the markets.
+Instead AAP swallowed the news and provided it directly to the markets.
 When traders in the Australian Stock Exchange saw the newswires shortly after midday Tuesday, they went ballistic.
 Whitehaven bore the brunt as 85% owners of Maules Creek Coal.
 Maules Creek is 18km north-east of Boggabri on the Kamilaroi Highway between Narrabri and Gunndah.
-It is also just 16km from the railway line servicing the coal terminals at the Port of Newcastle, 360km to the south-east.
+It is 16km from the railway line servicing the coal terminals at the Port of Newcastle, 360km to the south-east.
 Maules Creek’s current resources are expected to support a large open cut mining operation for 30 years at an average saleable coal production rate of 10.8 million tonnes per annum (Mtpa).
-Subject to approvals, the first coal production will commence in mid 2013, with saleable production exceeding 10Mtpa from 2016 onwards.
+Subject to approvals, the first coal production will commence in mid 2013, with saleable production exceeding 10Mtpa from 2016.

 That plan may now be in tatters.
 The price did not recover until the real ANZ responded with a media release (pdf) entitled “Fraudulent media release regarding Whitehaven Coal”.
 This release (which looked remarkably like the fraudulent one) said ANZ remained “fully supportive of Whitehaven Coal.”

 The Australian Securities Investment Commission said it would investigate whether there had been a breach of Corporations Act rules on false or misleading statements.
-According to dean of law at the University of Western Sydney Michael Adams the legislation that deals with corporate fraud imposes a high penalty on false or misleading statements about traded securities on the ASX.
+According to dean of law at the University of Western Sydney Michael Adams the legislation on corporate fraud imposes a high penalty on false or misleading statements about traded securities on the ASX.
 Adams believes a successful prosecution will hang on the difference between a public nuisance and civil disobedience.
 “A protest normally provides publicity for a cause and brings the matter to the general public’s attention, but causes little harm to the community,” Adams said.
 “A fraud – and in particular one that impacts on the share market – has huge consequences”.

-Spence may be exaggerating the harm here as it ignores the fact that checks and balances such as AAP did not do its job properly.
-Nor did any of the rest of the media use the hoax to expose ANZ’s dealings with the coal industry.
+Spence may be exaggerating as it ignores the checks and balances such as AAP not doing its job properly.
+Nor did the rest of the media use the hoax to expose ANZ’s dealings with the coal industry.
 Why didn’t anyone ask the bank if they would do “a review of coal and gas investments on productive agricultural lands and areas of high biodiversity”.
-Why is it acceptable for the bank to continue to invest in projects that cause “significant dislocation of farmers, unacceptable damage to the environment, or social conflict?”
+Why is it acceptable for the bank to invest in projects that cause “significant dislocation of farmers, unacceptable damage to the environment, or social conflict?”